Sony unveiled a new e-reader this morning. Here’s the lede from the L.A. Times:

 Sony gets content for its e-reader: Google gets a friendly device manufacturer for its content delivery system.

-(That last link is to a Macworld.com article, because “the new Daily Edition comes bundled with Sony’s eBook Library software 3.0, which is newly Mac-compatible” [emphasis mine].
+It’s going to be very hard to bet against a Google/Sony alliance, even against the combined might of Microsoft, Amazon, Yahoo and others.
+More on this here.
+(That link is to a Macworld.com article, because “the new Daily Edition comes bundled with Sony’s eBook Library software 3.0, which is newly Mac-compatible” [emphasis mine].
 Whether Apple is thinking about getting into the device business as well — iBook II anyone? — or whether they’re simply throwing their lot in against Microsoft is anyone’s guess.
 But that Apple seems to be on the sidelines should not be taken to mean that Apple is on the sidelines.)

 — Mark Barrett